How to become a forensic psychologist

-Some universities offer a doctorate programme in forensic psychology, which is the equivalent of both an accredited master's and supervised practice.
+Some universities offer a doctorate programme in forensic psychology, which is the equivalent of both an accredited master's and the supervised practice.

 Competition for postgraduate training is strong.
 You'll need a first or upper second class degree, and evidence of excellent research skills to apply.
-You'll also need relevant work experience, for example in a prison or with a mental health service.
+You'll also need relevant work experience, for example in a prison, probation or youth offending service.

 You'll usually need: